“The various effects which from love spring

 Quinto erupts, spraying a mouthful of wine onto us both.
 His eyes burst from his head.
 “You’re bloody joking!”

-I ignore the old man, doing all I can to regain eye contact, as the quivering slowly subsides.
+I ignore the old man, doing all I can to regain eye contact.
+I return to gently running my palm along his muzzle, until the quivering slowly subsides.

 Only after he seems calm do I feel it’s safe to break off and turn to Quinto.